 - Watching the Swifts flying at Chapman Elementary Chimney – every September Vaux swifts migrate and stop at the Chapman Elementary chimney in NW Portland.
 You can gather and watch as the fly and swoop into the chimney at dusk.

-- Feast Portland – (canceled 2020) – Mid September brings Portland’s food festival Feast PDX celebrating all things amazing food and drinks.
+- Feast Portland – Canceled 2023.
+In mid-September, Portland’s international food festival – Feast PDX – celebrates all things amazing food and drinks.

-- TBA Festival (Time Based Art) – September 10-30 – Time Based Art Festival is one of those kind of random Portland art exhibits.
-10 days of contemporary arts and performances
+- TBA Festival (Time Based Art) – August – November, 2023 – Time Based Art Festival is one of those kind of random Portland art exhibits.
+Usually 10 days of contemporary arts and performances.

 Things to Do in Portland in September

 Here’s my friendly reminder that September is technically still summer until the 3rd week.
 By Labor Day weekend, I’m usually in full-on “savor the last of summer” mode, trying to fit in all my last minute things to do before summer ends.
-Getting out on the water, kayaking/SUP, swimming in lakes near Mt Hood, floating the river, visiting the Oregon coast, doing the fruit loop through Hood River and Parkdale, and planning a final camping trip.
+Getting out on the water, kayaking/SUP, swimming in lakes near Mt Hood, floating the river, visiting the Oregon coast, doing the fruit loop through Hood River and Parkdale, and planning a final camping trip, and savoring those late summer views.

-September is also the start of fresh hop season.
+September is also the start of fresh hop season with plenty of fun Portland beer festivals.
 And usually brings Feast the food festival to Portland!

 Portland Weather in September